LuisGC/blog/content/blog/2017/07/Romantikstrasse-the-Romantic-Road_4.md

 We ended the day (and we could also say our Romantikstraße trip) in [**Obertraun**](https://en.wikipedia.org/wiki/Obertraun), another touristic place just in front of Hallstatt in the lakeshore.
 Obertraun also has it's own funicular with caves, mines and breath-taking views, the [Dachstein Salzkammergut](http://www.dachstein-salzkammergut.com/en/dachstein/dachstein/), but as it was raining and very foggy we prefered to stay in the lakeshore.

 Despite the heavy rain and the mist, we took a couple of glasses of the wine we had bought in Kremsmünster and went for a walk.
 In the lakeshore there were several floating platforms, ready to receive bathers in the summer.
-We toured the entire village and we even entered a small forest in the mouth of the Koppentraun river to search for a caché (and it was worth it!).
+We toured the entire village and we even entered a small forest in the mouth of the Koppentraun river to search for a cache (and it was worth it!).

 After starting to worry about not find any open restaurant, we discovered the perfect place (and it was beside our hotel): Kegelbahn, a restaurant with typical local food, and a small bowling alley!
 After a delicious onion soup, a superb goulash and an exquisite cheesecake, we occupied the bowling alley until they closed the place.
 It was such a fun and unexpected moment.